charmbracelet/vhs/README.md

 The `Require` command allows you to specify dependencies for your tape file.
-These are useful to fail early if a required program is missing from the `$PATH` and it is certain that the VHS execution will not work as expected.
+These are useful to fail early if a required program is missing from the `$PATH`, and it is certain that the VHS execution will not work as expected.

 Require commands must be defined at the top of a tape file, before any non- setting or non-output command.